WIALTD/wix-faq-accordion/README.md

    - Ensure you can access `$w` for element IDs

 2. **Add Your FAQ Elements**
-   - Create boxes for each FAQ title button, and answer section and assign IDs like:
+   - Create container boxes for each FAQ title button, and answer section and assign IDs like:
      ```
      faqButton1, faqBox1, plus1, minus1
      faqButton2, faqBox2, plus2, minus2
      ```
-   - Repeat for as many questions as needed
+- For the non-technical, in dev mode in the bottom right of the screen you wil see the properties panel.
+This is where you can set the ID of a selected element, such as your container box used for the FAQ button, or dropdown where you will place your text element.
+Once you have it working, you can repeat for as many questions as needed, just by following the ID naming pattern with a greater number for each new FAQ.
+The code will scale automatically.

 3. **Attach the Script**
    - Copy the `faqAccordion.js` content into your Wix site’s public JS file